 How do we get there?

-The International airport in Chile is Santiago and there are no direct flights there from the UK.
-However, there are good connections from UK via Madrid with LAN Airlines or Iberia; via Sao Paulo with TAM; via Miami with British Airways or via Paris with Air France.
+The International airport in Chile is Santiago and British Airways direct service from the UK commences in January 2017.
+Other connections possible from the UK are via Madrid with LAN Airlines or Iberia; via Sao Paulo with TAM; via Miami with British Airways or via Paris with Air France.

 What’s the best way to travel around the country?